international employment law firm alliance L&E Global

 Required Contributions

-The social security system is financed from contributions by workers, employers, and the government.
+The social security system is financed through contributions by workers, employers, and the government.
 The contributions are based on salary levels.
 However, workers do not make contributions if they earn the monthly minimum wage in their geographic area.
 The maximum salary amount used to calculate social security contributions is 25 times the monthly minimum wage in Mexico City.

 Contribution rates, limited to earnings up to 25 times the minimum wage, for sickness, medical, and maternity benefits currently are as follows: